Search

 The most practical approach is simple:

-- Check whether the lot has clear sky exposure for satellite internet
+• Check whether the lot has clear exposure for either microwave tower or satellite internet or both

 For many buyers, this removes the mystery.
 Reliable communication may be very possible, but it should be verified, not assumed.